Phase Diagram of Active Brownian Spheres: Crystallization and the Metastability of Motility-Induced Phase Separation

-The order-disorder transition, by contrast, is notably absent from the literature on 3D ABPs, a direct consequence of formidable nucleation barriers that will be described below [see Fig~\ref{figure2}].
-To access this transition, we devise a simulation protocol~\cite{Note2} that biases the system to form FCC crystals, later established as the stable ordered phase for this system.
-In a nutshell, we initialize the particles in a perfect FCC configuration at $\phi = 0.7$ and perform a uniaxial extension to sweep through $\phi$ and identify regions of solid-fluid coexistence.
-Long simulations (of duration $2.5\times10^{4}~\sigma/U_0$) are then run to verify the stability of the observed coexistence.
+The order-disorder transition, by contrast, is notably absent from the literature on 3D ABPs, a direct consequence of formidable nucleation barriers that will be described below (see Fig.~\ref{figure2}).
+To access this transition, we devise a simulation protocol~\cite{Note2} that biases the system to form face-centered-cubic (fcc) crystals, later established as the stable ordered phase for this system.
+In a nutshell, we initialize the particles in a perfect fcc configuration at $\phi = 0.7$ and perform a uniaxial extension to sweep through $\phi$ and identify regions of solid-fluid coexistence.
+Long simulations~\cite{Note2} are run to verify the stability of the observed coexistence.
+The resulting coexisting solid and fluid densities are reported in our phase diagram [Fig.~\ref{figure1}(a)] with a typical configuration shown in Fig.~\ref{figure1}(b).

 Importantly, solid-fluid coexistence was observed to be a stable configuration for a range of $\phi$ \textit{at all values of activity} -- including those in which MIPS is observed.
-At small activities ($\ell_0/\sigma = 0.05$), our simulations closely recapitulate the equilibrium crystallization transition of hard spheres, with coexisting fluid and solid densities of $0.52$ and $0.58$, respectively.
-With increasing activity, we observe a rapid departure [note the logarithmic scale in Fig.~\ref{figure1}(a)] from this limit; coexisting densities of both the fluid and solid phases increase markedly.
-The solid packing fraction quickly approaches the close-packed volume fraction $\phi_{\text{cp}} \approx 0.74$ and remains near this value for all $\ell_0/\sigma \ge 5$.
+At small activities, where particle motion is nearly reversible~\cite{Note2}, systems approach the well-established hard-sphere coexistence densities~\cite{Hoover1968, Pusey2009} of $\phi_{\rm fluid}=0.494$ and $\phi_{\rm solid}=0.545$.
+At $\ell_0/\sigma = 0.05$, for instance, we find $\phi_{\rm fluid}=0.52$ and $\phi_{\rm solid}=0.58$.
+With increasing activity, we observe a rapid departure from this reversible limit; coexisting densities of both phases increase markedly.
+The solid packing fraction quickly approaches the close-packed volume fraction $\phi_{\rm cp} \approx 0.74$ and remains near this value for all $\ell_0/\sigma \ge 5$.